 - Thank the customers for all the good things they said.
 Be humble and courteous.

 - Introduce them to a survey that you plan to send out.
-Happy customers are more likely to take your survey than the neutral or unhappy ones.
+Happy customers are more likely to take your survey than neutral or unhappy ones.

 - Include a compelling offer.
-This can include free trial to a new service, a gift coupon and so on.
+This can include free trial to a new service, a gift coupon, and so on.

 - Inform them about upcoming sales, promotions, or events that they (and others who read the post) can benefit from.

-How to handle negative reviews?
+How to handle negative recommendations?

 Businesses sometimes try to remove negative reviews in order to promote a positive image.
 However, the trick to improve your online credibility is by turning around the situations.
 Here are some DOs and DON’Ts.